sav-che/TL-2/Authors/Alschinger, Andreas {std. Alschinger} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/item/103858#page/99/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/page/33264814) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Alschinger, Andreas {std.
 Alschinger}|first entry]] for this author

 ### Author

 \* Alschinger, Andreas (1791-1864), Austrian (Bohemia-born, Budweis) botanist and highschool teacher, educated at the Gymnasium at Linz ca. 1807-1810, studied theology ca. 1810-1813, with the Fiume Academy 1818, teacher at the Gymnasium of Fiume 1820-1821, history teacher at the Zara Gymnasium 1821-1824, id.
 Greek and Latin 1824-1855, id.
-Greek at the Zara Obergymnasium 1855-1858, in retirement in Vienna from 1859, specialized on the flora of Dalmatia. (*Alschinger*).
+Greek at the Zara Obergymnasium 1855-1858, in retirement in Vienna from 1859, specialized on the flora of Dalmatia.
+**Abbreviated name**: *Alschinger*

 #### Herbarium and types